Notice of Pre-AIA or AIA Status

 Greyscale

 It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the foldable electronic device of Eom to incorporate the distributed, multi-processor architecture taught by Jin.
+Jin discloses a multi-processor hierarchy featuring a first processor 431 acting as a dedicated sensor processor and a second processor 432 acting as an application processor.
 A POSITA would have been motivated to apply Jin’s distributed processor/sensor hub architecture to Eom’s angle-detecting device to reduce power consumption and decrease the continuous computational burden on the main application processor.
+Implementing this structure into the foldable device is a substitution of known processing control structures.
 By offloading the constant polling and baseline calculations of the IMU sensors to dedicated, localized processors (sensor hubs) as taught by Jin, Eom’s device could continuously monitor its folding state in a low-power background mode without draining the battery by keeping the main processor awake, according to known methods, and yielding predictable results (KSR).

-rotate the second orientation of the second component such that the second orientation of the second component is realigned with the first orientation of the first component based on the first orientation of the first component and the angle between the first component and the second component; and
+rotate, subsequent to the angle being determined, the second orientation of the second component such that the rotated second orientation of the second component is realigned with the first orientation of the first component as determined based on the measurements by the first accelerometer and the first gyroscope, the second orientation of the second component being rotated by an amount determined based on (1) the first orientation of the first component as determined based on the measurements by the first accelerometer and the first gyroscope and (2) the determined angle between the first component and the second component; and

 estimate the angle between the first component and the second component based on the first orientation and the rotated second orientation.